Pabau GO app

 Who is the ADHD planner helpful for?

-The template is most useful for adolescents and adults with ADHD seeking structured support (children require developmentally adapted versions).
-It works equally well for individuals newly diagnosed with ADHD and those experiencing treatment adjustment or functional decline.
+The template works best for adolescents and adults with ADHD who are seeking structured support, while children need developmentally adapted versions.
+It suits patients who are newly diagnosed as well as those going through treatment adjustment or a period of functional decline.

 Benefits of using an ADHD planner template

 • Externalizes working memory demands.
-By capturing tasks and thoughts on paper or screen, the planner reduces the cognitive load of holding everything in mind, freeing mental resources for execution.
+By capturing tasks and thoughts on paper or screen, the planner reduces the load of holding everything in mind, which frees up mental resources for execution.

 • Provides time-blocking structure.
-Time-blocking strategies—breaking days into fixed blocks and assigning tasks to blocks—help combat time blindness.
-ADHD planners with time-block sections create a visual container for each hour, making time more concrete and tangible.
+Time-blocking strategies, which break the day into fixed blocks and assign tasks to each one, help combat time blindness.
+ADHD planners with time-block sections give each hour a visual container, making time more concrete and tangible.

 • Supports medication monitoring.
 A dedicated medication-reminder section creates a behavior cue and documents adherence patterns, helping clinicians assess treatment response and discuss barriers to consistency during follow-up.